astampoulis/makam-paper-funpearl/makamcode/04-ml-subset.md

 ```

 STUDENT.
 Looks good.
 Should we proceed to the actual well-formedness for datatype
 declarations?
-I think we will need a predicate to keep track of information about
+I think we will need a predicate to keep track of information about a
-constructors -- which datatype it belongs to and what arguments it expects.
+constructor -- which datatype it belongs to and what arguments it expects.
 That way we
 can carry that information in the assumptions context.

 ```makam